• Skip to primary navigation

 Why You'll Love This Recipe

-• Easy Video - watch the video to follow and guide you
+• Easy Video - watch the video to follow and guide you as it can feel scary baking Paska for the very first time!

 What is Paska?

 Paska is an Easter Bread that's popular across Orthodox countries in Eastern Europe with many variations.
-Ukrainian Paska, Armenian Paska, Bulgarian Paska, Georgian Paska, Slovak Paska, Russian Paska and more.
+Ukrainian Paska, Armenian Paska, Bulgarian Paska, Georgian Paska, Slovak Paska, Russian Kulich and more.
 It's also popular in countries with immigration from Eastern Europe, including with Mennonite communities.

 Some Paska's are tall, cylindrical and covered with icing, while others are low with a braided decoration on top.
 Others have no icing, and they often have religious symbols or meanings.
+Many variations to make this your own.

-• lukewarm milk - 105°F-115°F (40°C-46°C)
+• Lukewarm Milk - 105°F-115°F (40°C-46°C)

-• dry yeast - instant dry yeast works great
+• Dry Yeast - instant dry yeast works great

-• flour - all purpose flour or Canadian flour (with higher protein)
+• Flour - all purpose flour or Canadian flour (with higher protein)

-• eggs - free range is best
+• Eggs - free range is best

-• sugar - white sugar or berry sugar
+• Sugar - white sugar or berry sugar

-• melted butter - salted butter is ok to use
+• Melted Butter - salted butter is ok to use

-• vanilla extract - or real vanilla
+• Vanilla Extract - or real vanilla

-• sour cream - adds moisture to bread
+• Sour Cream - adds moisture to bread

-• white chocolate chips - or chocolate chunks
+• White Chocolate Chips - or chocolate chunks

-• macadamia nuts - roughly chopped
+• Macadamia Nuts - roughly chopped

-• dried cranberries - can substitute with dried currants
+• Dried Cranberries - can substitute with dried currants

-• egg white glaze - icing sugar, egg white and vanilla
+• Egg White Glaze - icing sugar, egg white and vanilla

-Getting Started - Paska Molds
+Equipment - Paska Molds

-Easy Method - Panettone Paper Molds
+1. Easy Method - Panettone Paper Molds

 The easiest way is to buy Panettone Paper Molds that you can get at Amazon.
 They are single use, disposable round paper molds that you place your Paska inside to bake.
 Quick, easy, no fuss and no extra pans to store for the rest of the year.

-Silicon Molds
+2. Silicon Molds

 I bought some silicon molds on Ebay which are re-usable, easy to wash, and are non-stick.
 I still spray them with the cooking spray, but these are super easy to use.
 The silicone molds have the letters ХВ raised on the inside, which rests against the dough.
 The ХВ stands for Христос Воскрес - Christ is Risen.
 It doesn't always work, and often you can't see the letters.

-Metal Cans
+3. Metal Cans

 Large metal cans require the most prep work, but are easily available.
 Save cans from metal coffee can or large pineapple juice cans (as in video).
 If using the tin can method, always grease the inside of the pan.
 After greasing, line the base and the sides of the cans with baking paper.
 This makes it easy to remove without frustration.